rlunde/pghlifehackers/README.md

 ##### Happy Trails

+Our next meetup is all about how to use your vacation time and travel money wisely, to have more fun and fewer regrets.

 - **Date**: Tuesday, September 25, 2018
 - **Time**: 7:30pm to 8:30pm
 - **Place**: Panera Bread (Conference Room), 5430 Centre Ave, Pittsburgh, PA 15232